pbatchis/miniblog/README.md

 # miniblog

+## Version 2.0.0

+This is version 2.0.0.
+It has been refactored and upgraded.
+The Javascript code now uses React hooks, high-order array methods, template literals, enum-like structures, includes several fixes to the code structure, formatting, improved REST API, and improved CSS including transitions.

+## Introduction

 Simple mini-blog application with back-end server, and front-end.

-This is a blog application that allows a user to post blog entrie, go back and edit existing entries, or delete them.
+This is a blog application that allows a user to post blog entries, go back and edit existing entries, or delete them.
 They may read other user's blog entries but can only edit or delete their own.
-The authorization is controled by the client's JWT login credential, which is given to them by the server at the time of authentication.
+The authorization is controlled by the client's JWT login credential, which is given to them by the server at the time of authentication.
 The back-end of the application is implemented in the Spring framework for Java, and uses a PostgreSQL database.
 The front end is implemented by React framework for Javascript to create a single page application in which most of the HTML is rendered on the client side.
 The build and runtime deployment is controlled by the Apache Maven tool.

 ## How to Run and Test the Application